naughtybunnies/2048game/README.md

 1. Though parallel computing helps a lot to reduce computation time, but combining with hueristic searching and optimized algorithm would result a better program.
 2. Combining parallel computing, cloud computing and parallel programming might turn into an interesting thing.
 For example, a cluster of computation node that could compute a any function passed into them.
 (Cloud Map-Reduce)
 3. It would be better if we wrote tests from the very beginning of the development.
 As we proceded to later part, it is impossible to write all the tests and debugging this program in both parallel aspect, communication aspect and the game aspect itself was disastrous.
+4. An idea to save cost for computation engine, may be a script to scale up engines before running a certain codes then scale down or turn off engines.
+5. The parallel task only includes calculating hueristic function, the system would be more efficient if we could make the AI task becomes parallel task.(In the perspective of AI computating, not scientific computation which we focused in this project)

 There also are some more points that could improve this project such as better GUI and handling input, implement the server program that is more fault tolerant, use some optimized algorithm, and use more functions and advantages that MPI provides
 ### Part 6 : Acknowledgement